hexydec/htmldoc/readme.md

-# Minify: PHP HTML and CSS Document Parser and Minifier
+# HTMLDoc: PHP HTML Document Parser and Minifier

 A tokeniser based HTML and CSS document parser and minifier, written in PHP.